rfusco/SteelhacksXII/README.md

   Bradley Zaricki

   ## Inspiration
-We were inspired to create a protective software for the people who can't stand up for themselves.
+We were inspired through personal experiences to create a protective software for elderly people on hospice or in retirement homes.

 ## What It Does

-**ElderGuardian** scans conversations and identifies unwanted or aggressive behaviors.
-It can be used as an indicator of abuse.
+**ElderGuardian** is a discreet in-room device that continuously monitors conversations.
+It can distinguish between different voices and assign them to individual profiles.
+If concerning behavior or malpractice occurs, loved ones gain secure dashboard access to view transcribed recordings, complete with timestamps and speaker identification.

 ## How We Built It
 ElderGuardian was built using **MongoDB**, **Flask**, and **React**.